Team9-RobotIX/server-api-docs/README.md

 ## Usage

-Run `aglio -i main.apib -s` to start a live reload server that parses and displays the documentation using [Aglio](https://github.com/danielgtaylor/aglio).
+Run `aglio -i docs.apib -s` to start a live reload server that parses and displays the documentation using [Aglio](https://github.com/danielgtaylor/aglio).